nikunj-max/Excalibur_Silent-Co-driver/README.md

 pinned: false
 ---

-# 🏎️ The Silent Co-Driver
+# 🏎️ The Silent Co-Driver - GRAND PRIX
 ### Reading Driver Stress from Radio Calls

 **Problem:** During a race, engineers are watching telemetry and can miss the *tone*